gretakichelmacher/EndToEnd-ML-Projects/README.md

 # EndToEnd-ML-Projects
-A collection of my work
+A collection of my individual and collaborative projects